 When it comes to the big day, try not to make a big production out of saying goodbye, and keep your emotions at bay.
 Start the routine on the first day, and it will become a habit for the both of you.
 Plus, it will teach your child that they are able to handle it, without mommy or daddy at their side.

 - Get a Routine Going.
 Before the first day of preschool, start the get-ready morning routine going a week before preschool starts.
-Find reasons to get up early together for special tasks or adventures — like breakfast in the park, an early morning visit to the zoo, an A.M. grocery shopping trip.
+Find reasons to get up early together for special tasks or adventures — like breakfast in the park, an early morning visit to the zoo (see our tips on choosing a better zoo here), an A.M. grocery shopping trip.
 Make it purposeful so that you and your child have to get up, get showered, and are ready to face the day.
 This way, the routine will already have taken root when the preschool day comes and won’t be so jarring for the child and you.
 And as school starts, make sure you’re on time for both drop off and pick up to instill further confidence in your child (and interestingly, yourself) that all is well is the world and that you both know what you’re doing.

 - Talk and Walk Thru What to Expect.
 If the preschool offers an open house before the big day, take advantage of it.
 Take your child and explore the preschool space together.
 Talk with your child during and after the event on what to expect, like ‘this is where I will drop you off and pick you up,’ ‘look how fun this will be to build with these blocks and paint with these colors,’ ‘do you see that clock? we have to be here when the small hand is on the 8.’
 Visualizing success and the routine makes it a much easier transition.